peralese/AutoBluePrint/README.md

 # 🤖 AutoBlueprint: Agentic AI-Powered CloudFormation Generator (Middleware Mode)

 **AutoBlueprint** is a proof-of-concept tool that analyzes OSQuery discovery data, uses GPT to classify useful software components (runtimes, middleware, databases), and generates a ready-to-deploy **CloudFormation template** to re-provision the workload in AWS.
+It now also parses host specs (OS/CPU/RAM) from the OSQuery export and uses them to recommend instance defaults in the template.

 ---